SouailleB/Particles-in-ABCflow/README.md

 "quaternion" in the quat.h/cpp files is a class describing quaternions.
 It depends on the classes point and matrix to work.
 As quaternions are used to described rations in a 3D space, it can be defined via an angle and an axis of rotation.
 However, as the mathematical components are different than these values, a quaternion can also used with the actual components of the mathematical object.
 It can act one an object point, as previously, but also produce a matrix of rotation.
 A function normalize() is also defined to set the norm of the quaternion to one, as a rotation quaternion must be unitary.

+Then, there is the rigid_body structure, wich is only a set of the main parameters of the spheroid.
+In addition, there are two functions used to convert this structure to an array (and conversly), that is necessary to the differential equation solver.

 plot.py is a template of python programm to print some 3D figures using matplotlib.